Top 10 Malaysian Street Food Below $5

 4 Nasi Campur (Malay) $2.00

-You can get a taste of Malay cuisine from the assortment of dishes that include Kerabu, Ikan Bakar (Grilled Fish), Beef Rendang, Fried Chicken, and Ulam with Sambal Belacan.
+You can get a taste of Malay cuisine from the assortment of dishes that include Kerabu, ikanbakar (Grilled Fish), Beef Rendang, Fried Chicken, and ulam with Sambal Belacan.

 For $2.00, you can have a plate of Rice, Salad, and Fried Chicken.